How Do I Apply Formats to Multiple Dimensions in IBM Planning Analytics?

 Read More

-Using IF and WHILE Statements in IBM Planning Analytics TurboIntegrator Processes
+How Do I Use IF and WHILE Statements in IBM Planning Analytics TurboIntegrator Processes?

 Using IF and WHILE Statements in IBM Planning Analytics TurboIntegrator Processes IBM Planning Analytics provides powerful scripting capabilities within TurboIntegrator (TI) processes, allowing developers to create dynamic, flexible models.
 Two foundational constructs used in these scripts are the IF and WHILE statements.
 IF statements are primarily used for conditional execution of code, and WHILE statements…